 Habitat for Humanity’s High School Build program is an innovative partnership first developed in Tucson and now replicated at other affiliates across the country.
 Since the start of our first home at Santa Rita High School in April 1994, the total number of homes built locally on school grounds is 55 involving over 1,500 students!

 Over the years, the program has moved from campus to campus.
-Habitat is currently working with Sahuarita High School.
+Habitat is currently working with Sahuarita High School JTED program.

-The construction technology program can be a one, two, three or four year program, depending on the interests of the student.
-Years one and two focus on safety, the proper use of a wide variety of tools, the math concepts related to construction, and how to interpret schematics, blueprints and technical drawings.
+The construction technology program focus on safety, the proper use of a wide variety of tools, the math concepts related to construction, and how to interpret schematics, blueprints and technical drawings.

 When the home is ready to move (completed to about 60%), it is placed on a huge flatbed truck and wheeled through the streets in the early morning hours to its permanent location.
-The home is not “modular” or “mobile” – it is affixed to concrete stem walls and then finished by volunteers.
-Any high school student over the age of 16 who has transportation to the site and parental permission can volunteer and see his/her house through to completion.
+The home is not “modular” or “mobile” – it is affixed to concrete stem walls and then finished by volunteers for a hardworking low-income family in Habitat’s homeowner program.
+Any high school student over the age of 16 who has transportation to the site and parental permission can volunteer and assist the house through to completion.